Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Experiments

 \subsection{Evaluation Metrics}

-For the multi-label classification, we adapt Area under the ROC Curve (AUC), Accuracy (ACC), F1 score, and Precision as metrics for evaluating zero-shot abnormality diagnosis.
-For volume-to-volume retrieval task, we use Mean Average Precision at $Q$ (MAP@$Q$) metrics, where $Q$ represents the number of top-ranked retrieved volumes considered.
+For the multi-label classification, we evaluate zero-shot abnormality diagnosis using Area under the ROC Curve (AUC), Accuracy (ACC), F1 score (F1), and Precision (Pre).
+To better capture clinical usefulness, we additionally report mean Average Precision (mAP), Recall@1 (Rec@1), and Precision@3 (Pre@3), where Recall@1 and Precision@3 reflect report-level retrieval performance.
+Following fVLM~\cite{shui2025large}, we determine the threshold for F1 and Precision by searching the value that minimizes the Euclidean distance to the ideal point (FPR=0, TPR=1) on the ROC curve, representing the optimal trade-off between sensitivity and specificity.
+For the volume-to-volume retrieval task, we use Mean Average Precision at $Q$ (MAP@$Q$) metrics, where $Q$ represents the number of top-ranked retrieved volumes considered.
 In our experiment, $Q$ is set to $\{5, 10, 50\}$.
 For the report-to-volume retrieval task, we use Recall@$P$, where $P$ represents the number of retrieved images, to measure the proportion of correctly matched images within the top-$P$ retrieved results for a given query text.
 In our experiment, $P$ is set to $\{5, 10, 50, 100\}$.
+To assess statistical significance, we apply per-class DeLong tests for AUC, paired bootstrap resampling for ACC, F1, Precision, and mAP, and paired $t$-tests for Rec@1 and Pre@3.
+For retrieval metrics (MAP@$Q$ and Recall@$P$), statistical significance is assessed over queries using paired bootstrap.
+Throughout the tables, $^{*}$ indicates that statistical significance ($p < 0.001$) is confirmed for \algname against other methods.